Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 Here, we see that a user is denied access to the destination and the traffic is identified as “Aloha Browser”, and the related firewall rule is ID 5.

 Firewall rule ID 5 has application control turned on to block risk level 4 and 5 apps.
-Therefore, Sophos Firewall denies the user access as configured.

 Sophos Firewall web admin> Log Viewer > IPS shows packets dropped by Intrusion Prevention.

-Here is the example that internal computer 192.168.15.15 can't download a file from 65.8.33.12, as the traffic was identified as EICAR.
+The example is that internal computer 192.168.15.15 can't download a file from 65.8.33.12, as the traffic was identified as EICAR.
 The related firewall rule is ID 5.

-Firewall rule ID 5 has IPS enabled.Therefore, Sophos Firewall dropped the traffic as configured.
+Therefore, Sophos Firewall dropped the traffic as configured.

 Sophos Firewall web admin > Log Viewer > Advanced threat protection shows packets dropped by Advanced threat protection.

-Here is the example that internal computer 192.168.20.7 can't query DNS server 192.168.20.250 for a hostname, as Sophos Firewall detected the hostname is malicious and dropped the DNS query.
+Here is the example: internal computer 192.168.20.7 can't query DNS server 192.168.20.250 for a hostname, as Sophos Firewall detected the hostname malicious and dropped the DNS query.

-Go to Sophos Firewall web admin> Advanced Protection, we can see Advanced threat protection is enabled, and Policy is set to "Log and drop".Therefore, Sophos Firewall dropped the packet as configured.
+Go to Sophos Firewall web admin> Advanced Protection.
+We can see Advanced threat protection is turned on, and Policy is set to "Log and drop".

-Sometimes, SSL/TLS inspection might fail to decrypt a session and cause an error.
+SSL/TLS inspection might sometimes fail to decrypt a session and cause an error.

 Create a filter and set "Action is Error", to show errors.